lpn-plant/lpntpm-docs/docs/running.md

 ### USB CDC configuration

-On some platforms (Ubuntu in my case) '/dev/ACM*' ports automaticly receive AT commands just after plugging USB cable.
+On some platforms (Ubuntu in my case) '/dev/ttyACM*' ports automatically receive AT commands just after plugging USB cable.

 As we are using raw data format to communicate with TPM device and STM32 CDC port mount as /dev/ACM* device this could be problematic.